Windows 11 January update (KB5074109) breaks NVIDIA GPUs (fix included)

 • Microsoft released the January 2026 Windows 11 security update (KB5074109) for versions 24H2 and 25H2.

-• Shortly after release, some users with NVIDIA GPUs reported random black screens.
+• Shortly after release, some users with NVIDIA GPUs reported several issues, including black screens and FPS drops.

 This problem is likely an interaction between the update’s changes and NVIDIA driver behavior, similar to past incidents, such as the October 2025 update causing gaming slowdowns until NVIDIA released a hotfix.
 However, it’s unclear whether this issue is due to the January update release or a graphics card compatibility issue.

-Microsoft has officially acknowledged some issues with the update KB5074109, mainly the Azure Virtual Desktop sign-in issue, but graphics-related complaints are mostly community-reported so far (on forums like Reddit, Microsoft Q&A, and tech sites).
-No official “known issue” for black screens or performance yet, but NVIDIA may release a hotfix driver soon (as they did in similar past cases).
+Microsoft has officially acknowledged additional issues with update KB5074109, primarily the Azure Virtual Desktop sign-in issue, but graphics-related complaints are largely community-reported so far (on forums like Reddit, Microsoft Q&A, and tech sites).
+However, there has been no official response to the issues affecting NVIDIA‑powered PCs.

 What you can try to fix the problem

-Since the company hasn’t acknowledged this as an issue on Windows 11, you can try to mitigate the problem by updating the graphics drivers before installing the system update.
+Since the company hasn’t acknowledged this issue on Windows 11, you can try to mitigate it by updating the graphics drivers before installing the system update.
 If the update has already been installed, you can try removing it.
 Alternatively, you can also pause Windows Update until a permanent solution becomes available.

 First, you can try updating the NVIDIA drivers to the latest version.
 If you already have the NVIDIA App installed on your computer, from the “Drivers” tab, check and download the latest update for your graphics card, and restart the device.

-Alternatively, if the problem hasn’t been resolved, you can uninstall the update.
+Alternatively, the company also recommended uninstalling the update KB5074109.
 You can do this from Settings > Windows Update > Update history > Uninstall updates, click the “Uninstall” option for the “KB5074109” package, and then restart the computer.

 If you haven’t installed the January 2026 Security Update and have an NVIDIA graphics card, open Settings > Windows Update, then click the “Pause for 1 week” button to temporarily disable automatic updates.
 In the case that the device already downloaded the update and a restart is required, then from the “Restart now” button, open the menu and the “Schedule restart” option, and choose the last date to postpone the install.